The Vodafone Curve is a GPS tracker that allows you to track almost anything you like, wherever it goes.

 The real-time tracking mode is especially useful for urgent situations.
 By default, it lasts for 15 minutes and causes a location update to be shared every 3-5 seconds.
 When it’s activate, a white light will flash on the Curve.
 This can help you to locate the item faster (e.g. if you’re looking for something in the dark).

 The Vodafone Smart app will show you the remaining battery level on your Curve and will remind you when each device needs to be charged.
-You can use a micro-USB cable to charge up the battery (one is included inside the box, or you can use an existing mobile phone charger if it’s compatible).
+You can use the provided USB cable to charge up the battery on your Curve.

 Vodafone Curve Price Plans